Stumie/stubatoo/README.md

 * ...and probably many more flaws...
 #### Usage hints for Debian _(and probably also Ubuntu)_
 * On Debian _(and probably also Ubuntu)_, you can try all pathes.
 The script was initially designed for Debian: Therefore, all features should work as designed. `stable` and `bottles` are the recommended pathes though.
-* You might want to clone the stubatoo GitHub repository and e. g. install the wine-prefix-order 'sketchupmake2017de-x64' with a single line:
+* You might want to clone the stubatoo GitHub repository and install your wished wine-prefix-order _(here, in this __example__, it's 'sketchupmake2017de-x64')_ with a single line:
 `cd $HOME && stubatoogitrepourl="https://github.com/Stumie/stubatoo.git" && stubatoogitrepofolder="$HOME/.$(basename -s .git $stubatoogitrepourl)" && { git -C "$stubatoogitrepofolder" pull 2> /dev/null || { mkdir -p "$stubatoogitrepofolder" && git clone "$stubatoogitrepourl" "$stubatoogitrepofolder"; }; } && $stubatoogitrepofolder/wine-prefix-installer.sh stable sketchupmake2017de-x64 && unset stubatoogitrepourl stubatoogitrepofolder`
 #### Usage hints for Non-Debian systems: Distrobox
 If you e. g. run Fedora Linux, Arch Linux or openSUSE, and the script does not work for you on a regular basis, you might want to still try the script with the help of [distrobox](https://github.com/89luca89/distrobox).